firebase/genkit/docs/dotprompt.md

 Firebase Genkit provides the Dotprompt library and text format to help you write and organize your generative AI prompts.

-Prompt manipulation is the primary way that you, as an app developer, influence the output of generative AI models.
-For example, when using LLMs, you can craft prompts that influence the tone, format, length, and other characteristics of the models’ responses.

 Dotprompt is designed around the premise that _prompts are code_.
 You write and maintain your prompts in specially-formatted files called dotprompt files, track changes to them using the same version control system that you use for your